hackolade/studio-cli-github-actions-examples/README.md

 [![Run Hackolade CLI using Docker Compose on Github Actions](https://github.com/hackolade/studio-cli-github-actions-examples/actions/workflows/generate-doc-and-jsonschema.yml/badge.svg)](https://github.com/hackolade/studio-cli-github-actions-examples/actions/workflows/generate-doc-and-jsonschema.yml)

-# GitHub Actions workflow example(s) of running Hackolade Studio CLI
+# GitHub Actions workflow example of running Hackolade Studio CLI
-Github Action's workflow examples to leverage [Hackolade Studio CLI Docker image](https://github.com/hackolade/docker/tree/main/Studio#readme) for CICD scenarios
+For CI/CD scenarios leveraging the Docker image of Hackolade Studio CLI [documented here](https://github.com/hackolade/docker/tree/main/Studio#readme), it is useful to leverage the GitHub Action workflow.
+This repository is just a simple example.
+It should serve as an inspiration for users.
+It is possible to orchestrate a succession of Hackolade Studio CLI commands, combined with Git commands and others to achieve ambitious use cases, all triggered by events in your repository.
+For example when a PR for a model is merged in to the main branch.

 ## Licensing

 > [!TIP]
->Running Hackolade Studio Docker image on Github Actions requires a concurrent License.
+>Running Hackolade Studio Docker image on GitHub Actions requires a concurrent License.
->To purchase a concurrent license subscription, please send an email to support@hackolade.com.
+>To purchase a concurrent license subscription, please send an email to sales@hackolade.com.

-This repository exposes a workflow example that uses a license that is managed as a [Github Action secret](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions).
+This repository exposes a workflow example that uses a license that is managed as a [GitHub Action secret](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions).
 License keys should be kept secret.

 ## Generating documentation with a [Docker image built locally](./Dockerfile) and a [compose file](./compose.yml)

-For the sake of demonstrating how to use Hackolade Studio cli on Github Actions, this repository contains [one workflow file](./.github/workflows/generate-doc-and-jsonschema.yml)
+For the sake of demonstrating how to use Hackolade Studio CLI triggered by GitHub Actions, this repository contains [one workflow file](./.github/workflows/generate-doc-and-jsonschema.yml)
-It use an example Couchbase model ***travel.json*** contained in this repository.
+It uses an example Couchbase model ***travel.json*** contained in this repository.

 The workflow file executes the following steps: